Get all the latest data for Lisbon?

 What utilities do landlords often pay in Lisbon right now?

-Common practice is tenants pay electricity, water, gas, and internet directly, while landlords cover condominium fees and property taxes.
+The common Lisbon practice is that tenants pay electricity, gas, water, internet and TV directly, while landlords pay building-level costs and larger repairs.

 How is rental income taxed in Lisbon as of 2026?